abhimanyubhowmik/Autonomous_Behavior_BlueROV/README.md

 ### Forward
 In the **Forward** state robot keeps the constant surge speed and constant heading.
 Also, we control the distance to the obstacle in front of the robot.
 Constant speed for the surge is set in $pingerCallback$ function.
-We used value 0.00001 for $forward\_speed$ variable.
+We used value 0.00001 for $forward\_ speed$ variable.

 #### Yaw Control
 Constant heading is implemented in $OdoCallback$ function.
 When this function is called (new data from IMU is received), following steps are done:
  - We start by converting the orientation feedback of the robot's IMU (in quaternions) into Euler angles.
 We get our roll, pitch and yaw angles from here.

 - The initial yaw angle is saved when the ROV is turned to autonomous mode.
-After that, for each callback, we check the difference between the $initial\_yaw$ and $current\_yaw$ angle.
+After that, for each callback, we check the difference between the $initial\_ yaw$ and $current\_ yaw$ angle.
 -  We use a P-controller to minimize this error and adjust the yaw angle of the ROV accordingly.
 This ensures a steady heading angle when the ROV is in the **forward** state and helps maintain stability during navigation.
 - The yaw angle, that is, obtained from IMU measurements, is in range $ [0, 360] $ degrees.
 This can lead to the following problems:
     - Inadequate control value when the robot is stabilising around zero-degree angle.
     - Overly large rotations.
-For example, when robot should rotate from $ 10\degree $ to $ 270\degree $.
-From common sense it is obvious, that the correct way to fulfill this rotation is to go $ 100\degree $ counter-clockwise, but not $ 260\degree $ clockwise.
+For example, when robot should rotate from $10 \degree$ to $270 \degree$.
+From common sense it is obvious, that the correct way to fulfill this rotation is to go $100 \degree$ counter-clockwise, but not $260 \degree$ clockwise.
 #### Distance Control

 Distance is measured by an ultrasound sensor mounted on the robot.
-When the distance is lower than the given threshold (variable $desired\_distance$), the state changes to  **stop**.
+When the distance is lower than the given threshold (variable $desired\_ distance$), the state changes to  **stop**.
 Control of the distance is implemented in $ pingerCallback $ function

 ---

 ### Stop

 The implementation of this state is done in $OdoCallback$ function.
-The robot just switches to the $search\_left$ state and saves the moment of time corresponding to the start of the turn.
+The robot just switches to the $search\_ left$ state and saves the moment of time corresponding to the start of the turn.
-- In this state robot turns counter-clockwise by $ 50\degree $ and after this check is there still an obstacle in front of him.
+- In this state robot turns counter-clockwise by $ 50 \degree $ and after this check is there still an obstacle in front of him.
 - Exploration of the free path is done in $pingerCallback$ function itself.
 The robot checks that turn started 10 seconds ago and then checks the presence of the obstacle.
 If there is no obstacle, it starts moving forward **forward**, otherwise, it turns again by $ 50\degree $.
 10-second pause is added to prevent obtaining inadequate measurements from the distance sensor.